AWARDS & ACKNOWLEDGMENTS

 ...
 Wendy McColskey of Durham, NC, was named Slew Hester Female Player of the Year in the USTA Southern Section.
 This award is presented annually to a ranked male and female adult player in the section in recognition of their outstanding tennis performance.

 ...
-Sally Smith was awarded the Pat Staley Distinguished Competitor Award, given to one female each year at the Alan Fleming Tournament at Seabrook Island, SC for proven playing ability, fine sense of sportsmanship and good fellowship.
+Sally Smith was awarded the Pat Staley Distinguished Competitor Award, for proven playing ability, fine sense of sportsmanship and good fellowship.
+This award is given to one female each year at the Alan Fleming Tournament at Seabrook Island, SC.

-...
-Youthful Rita Price, newly aging up to the 90s, got a Gold Slam in singles.
-She and dubs partner Betty Cookson should have won a Gold Slam in doubles (maybe USTA will say they did) as they won three of the four surfaces this year, but had to play ‘down’ in the Clay Courts due to no competitors.
+Rita Price and Betty Cookson (photo left) should have won a Gold Slam in doubles (maybe USTA will say they did) as they won three of the four surfaces this year, but had to play ‘down’ in the Clay Courts due to no competitors.
+Rita, who is newly aging up to the 90s, earned a Gold Slam in singles.

-Vicky Nagy, from Hilton Head, SC, won her First Gold Ball playing with Gavin Cox in the National Mixed Doubles 60s Tournament held at Seabrook Island, SC.
+Vicky Nagy (second from left), from Hilton Head, SC, won her First Gold Ball playing with Gavin Cox in the National Mixed Doubles 60s Tournament held at Seabrook Island, SC.

-Lizl Kotz from Charleston, SC, won her First Gold Ball playing singles at the National 40s Clay Court Championships in Naples, FL.
+Liz Kotz (left) from Charleston, SC, won her First Gold Ball playing singles at the National 40s Clay Court Championships in Naples, FL.